JordanDorey/kickstart.nvim/README.md

     configuration that someone can easily `git clone` as a basis for their own.
     As you progress in learning Neovim and Lua, you might consider splitting `init.lua` into smaller parts.
-A fork of kickstart that does this while maintaining the exact same functionVality is available here:
+A fork of kickstart that does this while maintaining the exact same functionality is available here:
     * [kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim)
   * Discussions on this topic can be found here:
     * [Restructure the configuration](https://github.com/nvim-lua/kickstart.nvim/issues/218)